rnmeow/x-markdown-css/README.md

 ## Usage

-You can use the minified CSS file with:
+You can use `x-markdown-css` with:

 1. A CDN service: